-Wood paneling tends to attract dust.
-Regardless of the finish, vacuum the surface a few times a year using a brush attachment, or use a dust wand to remove dust.
-Microfiber dusting cloths are well suited for removing dust without sending clouds of it back into the room to settle on other surfaces.
+Wood paneling, despite being a vertical surface, needs periodic dusting.
+Regardless of the finish, vacuum paneling a few times a year using a brush attachment, or use a dusting wand to remove dust.
+Microfiber dusting cloths are well suited to removing dust without sending it airborne to be inhaled or settle on surfaces.
+If the wood is a bit rough and tends to snag the microfiber cloth, use a woolly dusting wand or even a broom wrapped with a damp towel.

-Don’t clean waxed or unfinished surfaces with any water, which will darken or stain the wood permanently.
-Be sure to dust these surfaces often, however, since wax, oil and commercial preparations tend to attract lots of dust.
+Don’t clean waxed or unfinished surfaces with water, which may darken or stain the wood permanently.
+Be sure to dust these surfaces often, however, since wax, oil and commercial preparations tend to attract dust.

 Wood wax should be re-applied at least once a year.
 When wax buildup becomes evident, strip the wax with turpentine and re-apply a fresh coat.
 Surface smears generally indicate excessive wax buildup.